Kaduthuruthy: Thaliyil Mahadeva Temple

 Thaliyil Mahadeva Temple (Malayalam:തളിയില് മഹാദേവ ക്ഷേത്രം) is one of the best known Shiva Temples in Kerala.
 It is believed that the consecration at Vaikom and Ettumanoor temples was done at the same time as that of this temple, by the same person.
-There are also replicas of Vaikom & Ettumanoor Shiva Idols in the temple, thus it is believed that visit here is as good as a visiting all three noted Shiva temples (Vaikom, Ettumanoor and Thaliyil Mahadeva) on the same day before noon.
-The temple sits adjacent to the Ernakulam-Ettumannor Road.
+There are also replicas of Vaikom & Ettumanoor Shiva Idols in the temple, thus it is believed that visit here is as good as visiting all three noted Shiva temples (Vaikom, Ettumanoor and Thaliyil Mahadeva) on the same day before noon.
+The temple sits adjacent to the Ernakulam-Ettumanoor Road.

 Legends

-According to legend, the shivling (symbolic representation of the deity) was installed here by a demon named 'Khara'.
-This demon (of the Khara Dhooshana demon duo) featured in the Ramayana, worshiped Shiva at Chidambaram and obtained from him three Shivalingams.
-He travelled holding one shivalingam in each hand and one in his mouth.
-Kadichiruthy Prathishitta later become Kaduthuruthy.
+According to legend, the Shivling (symbolic representation of the deity) was installed here by a demon named 'Khara'.
+This demon (of the Khara Dhooshana demon duo) featured in the Ramayana, worshipped Shiva at Chidambaram and obtained from him three Shivalingams.
+He travelled holding one Shivalingam in each hand and one in his mouth.
+Kadichiruthy Prathishitta later became Kaduthuruthy.
 The remaining two shivlings were installed at the Ettumanoor Mahadeva Temple and Vaikom Mahadevar Temple.
-The name Kaduthuruthy, also believed to have emanated from this temple and etiology has it that Kadichu (bite) Irutthy (make some one sit).
+The name Kaduthuruthy, also believed to have emanated from this temple and its etymology suggests that Kadichu (bite) Irutthy (make some one sit) combine to form the name.

 Temple complex

-The Mahadeva Temple, otherwise known as Thali Temple in the name of Hindu god shiva.
+The Mahadeva Temple, otherwise known as the Thali Temple, is dedicated to the Hindu god shiva.
 There are several other well-known temples in the area.
-Mahadeva temple is one among the famous three temples which Khara (of the Khara Dhooshana demon duo) of Ramayana built along with Ettumanoor and Vaikom.
+Mahadeva temple is one among the famous three temples which Khara (of the Khara Dhooshana demon duo in the Ramayana) is believed to have built, along with Ettumanoor and Vaikom.
 A visit to three temples on the same day is believed to be very auspicious.
 Kaduthuruthy is the smallest of these three temples.

 The Annual Festival at the Kaduthuruthy Thaliyil Shiva Temple is a ritualistic way of paying obeisance to Lord Shiva, the presiding deity of the temple.
 The annual festival celebrated for ten days in the Malayalam month Medam.
 The event is marked by various rituals and ceremonies.
-Dress code for men: White, Dhoti without shirt.
-For women: Saree with Blouse, Panjabi dress with dupatta, Churidhar with dupatta.
+Dress code- Men: White, Dhoti without shirt.
+Women: Saree with Blouse, Panjabi dress with dupatta, Churidhar with dupatta.